Welcome to today's edition of the Rush 24-7 podcast.

 People do it, but it's a hassle.

-The paperwork is is is unending.
+The paperwork is unending.

-And so cheap labor is one of the ways of dealing with all of these mindless and since it put it to you this way not only cheap labor, but illegal.
+And so cheap labor is one of the ways of dealing with all of these mind and since put it to you this way.

-And who cares if they're paying Social Security taxes or not, or if you have to, as a businessman, because if you don't have to, that's one less burden on you.
+And who cares if they're paying Social Security taxes or not, or if you have to as a businessman, because if you don't have to, that's one less burden on you.

-And this legislation with no enforcement in it whatsoever can say anything, and it's not going to change anything.
+And this legislation with no enforcement in it whatsoever can say anything and it's not going to change anything.

 Kennedy sees this.